IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 If you followed the instructions then your orderer will be batching new blocks every 10 seconds.
 This is a litttttle long for our application, and may give you undesired UI behavior, sometimes.
 Essentially if you move a marble the trade will take 10 seconds to settle.
-Thus the  **UI may redraw the marble back in its original position**, and then jump to a correct position after some time.
+The **UI may redraw the marble back in its original position**, and then jump to the correct position after some time.
 This is a known issue and is because of the long batch time.
 If you use the Bluemix service, the batch time is only 1 second and this is the delay the app has been optimized for.